 Daily Intake Recommendations

 The recommended dietary allowances (RDA) for niacin differ depending on age and sex.
-They are expressed in mg of niacin equivalents (NE), where one niacin equivalent equals 1 mg of niacin or 60 mg of amino acid tryptophan, which is converted to niacin in the body.
+They are expressed in mg of niacin equivalents (NE), where one niacin equivalent equals 1 mg of niacin or 60 mg of amino acid tryptophan, converted to niacin in the body.

 No matter whether your niacin intake is based on a balanced diet or vitamin B3 tablets, here you can find the recommended dietary allowances for this crucial nutrient:

-- From birth to 6 months — 2 mg
+- from birth to 6 months — 2 mg

-- From 7 to 12 months — 4 mg NE
+- from 7 to 12 months — 4 mg NE

-- From 1 to 3 years — 6 mg NE
+- from 1 to 3 years — 6 mg NE

-- From 4 to 8 years — 8 mg NE
+- from 4 to 8 years — 8 mg NE

-- From 9 to 13 years — 12 mg NE
+- from 9 to 13 years — 12 mg NE

 - 14+ years — 16 mg NE (male) and 14 mg NE (female)

-Who Should Take Vitamin B3 Supplements?
+Who Should Take Niacin Supplement?

 Vitamin B3 Side Effects

 A common side effect of nicotinic acid is flushing, which is the result of blood vessel dilation.
 Besides flushing, people often feel itching, tingling, and burning sensations.
-Sometimes, other side effects, such as headaches, dizziness, and low blood pressure, can also be present.
+Sometimes, other niacin side effects, such as headaches, dizziness, and low blood pressure, can also be present.

-Niacin or vitamin B3 plays a key role in a number of metabolic processes, so it is of great importance to include foods rich in this nutrient in your eating plan.
-A poor diet lacking niacin rich sources can lead to niacin deficiency, whose most serious form is pellagra.
+Niacin, or vitamin B3, plays a crucial role in many metabolic processes, so it is of great importance to include foods rich in this nutrient in your eating plan.
+Conversely, a poor diet lacking niacin-rich sources can lead to B3 deficiency, whose most serious form is pellagra.

 What does vitamin B3 do?

-Is vitamin B3 and niacin the same thing?
+Are vitamin B3 and niacin the same thing?